lamhq/tech-notes/pages/software-engineering/system-design/bote.md

 Second > Milisecond > Microsecond ($\mu\text{s}$) > Nanosecond ($\text{ns}$) > Picosecond ($\text{ps}$)

+Speed: CPU cache > RAM > Disk > Local network > Global Network.

 Some things to notice:
-- Memory is fast and disks are slow.
 - Avoid disk seeks if possible.
 - Compress data before sending it over the internet if possible.
 - Data centers are usually in different regions, and it takes time to send data between them.
 - Global shared data is expensive.
 This is a fundamental limitation of distributed systems.
 The lock contention in shared heavily written objects kills performance as transactions become serialized and slow.
 - Design your system in a way that can handle an increasing number of write operations as your application grows
 - Optimize for low write contention (delays and conflicts when multiple processes try to write to the same resource simultaneously).
-- Optimize wide.
-Make writes as parallel as you can.
+- Make writes as parallel as you can.
 Spreading out write operations to occur simultaneously rather than sequentially.

 ## Availability numbers